chris-clifton/180/1_intro/sql_book.md

   `ALTER TABLE table_name ALTER COLUMN column_name DROP CONSTRAINT;
 - Removing a table constraint:
   `ALTER TABLE table_name DROP CONSTRAINT constraint_name;
+  Example: `ALTER TABLE animals ADD CONSTRAINT unique_binomial_name UNIQUE (binomial_name);`
+- If constraint has a name you can use that to drop it without identifying column
+  Example: `ALTER TABLE animals DROP CONSTRAINT unique_binomial_name`

 ## Adding a Column
 - `ALTER TABLE table_name ADD COLUMN new_column_name new_data_type new_constraints;`
 - `ALTER TABLE all_users ADD COLUMNS last_login timestamp NOT NULL DEFAULT NOW();`
 - `NOW()` is an SQL function that provides the current date and time when it is called
+  - alias = `CURRENT_TIMESTAMP`

 ## Removing a Column
 - `ALTER TABLE table_name DROP COLUMN column_name;`